Floris/blog/readme.md

 TO-DO LIST

-- Comment system improvements
-- Save image as file instead of Base64.
 - Thumbnails.
 - Categories.
+- Save image as file instead of Base64.
 - Popup when trying to delete a post.
-- Draft system improvements

 BUGS